Eric Bolling Update: Fox News Host Sues Yashar Ali, HuffPo For $50 Million Over Lewd Pics Story

 — Yashar Ali (@yashar) August 9, 2017

-Bolling, co-host of the weekday program “The Fox News Specialists,” has been suspended from the network pending an investigation, which the network claimed in a statement is under way.
+Bolling, co-host of the weekday program, “The Fox News Specialists,” has been suspended from the network pending an investigation, which the network claimed in a statement is under way.

 #BREAKING: Fox News host Eric Bolling accused of sending lewd photos to female co-workers https://t.co/rqU0Ovr0DA pic.twitter.com/OjHAvnn2rV